Breathe Better Today to Keep Doctor Away

 YBG practiced bhastrika pranayama for 15 min, whereas PEG practiced running for 15 min, 6 days in a week, over a period of 1 month.
 The YBG had significant increase in (i) forced vital capacity (FVC), (ii) forced expiratory volume in the first second (FEV1), (iii) peak expiratory flow rate (PEFR), and (iv) maximum voluntary ventilation (MVV) functions of lungs.
 These findings demonstrate that incorporating pranayama can enhance the efficiency of healthy individuals by enhancing the ventilatory functions of lungs, especially for those who partake in aerobic-based sports and require efficient lungs to deliver sufficient oxygen uptake.

 We did 2 online events (kids friendly) to teach the practice and explain the importance of such practice to be followed daily.
+They paint their experience on the importance of Panayama (Yogic Technique of Breathing).
+All the submissions are done with #BreatheBetterToday2KeepDoctorAway

 This is a free event